-Practicing self-care is important for everyone, but it is all the more important for people who suffer from substance addictions.
+Practicing self care in sobriety is important for everyone, but it is all the more important for people who suffer from substance addictions.
 Practicing emotional and physical self care techniques can help people avoid stress, improve their physical health, and stay grounded and level headed.
 This significantly reduces the likelihood of relapse, and it also allows people to live the lives that they were unable to live when they were abusing drugs and alcohol.

 During active addiction, most people do not take care of their bodies.
 They may suffer from lack of sleep, poor nutrition, and even dangerous illnesses from chronic drug abuse.
 During early recovery, it is important to get treatment for any health conditions that present immediate threats.
 Over the long term, however, cultivating healthy habits is likely to reap the biggest returns.

 Exercise has a significant effect on not just physical health, but mental health as well.
 Research shows that individuals who engage in cardiovascular exercise have lower rates of depression and anxiety.
 It also reduces the number of drug cravings and compulsions individuals in recovery experience on a day-to-day basis.
 Combined with healthy eating habits and a consistent sleep schedule, exercise can improve health and strengthen recovery.
 It can also be a great way to make new friends!